Table of Contents

 Disadvantages of Timber Piles

-Some of the disadvantages of timber piles can be listed as follows:
+Some of the disadvantages of these piles can be listed as follows:

 1. Timber piles cannot be used as end-bearing piles.